The Detectives

 Detective A

-(Points at the body) There is blood all around the body here.
-(Points to the couch) There's plenty of blood on the side of the couch.
+(Enthusiastic) There is blood all around the body here.
+(Points to the couch) Plenty of blood on the side of the couch.
 (Points to the table) Blood dots on the wall behind the table and...
 (Points to the door) More little blood dots on the wall near the door.

 Detective B